nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 #### Design Choice
 The implementation of the `schedule` and `unschedule` command are in this manner to maintain consistency with the existing command structure.

+For the schedule command, in the case where a person already has a meeting scheduled, the schedule command will result in an error, instead of overwriting the existing meeting details.
+This behavior is chosen over the alternative of overwriting the existing meeting details to guard against accidental data loss.

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation